Computational resources outside of Milaļ

 More details on storage can be found here.

-Many software, such as Python or MATLAB are already compiled and available on
+Much software, such as Python or MATLAB, is already compiled and available on

 documentation can be found here.